-Next week, from Monday (13th of June) to Sunday (19th of June) is Men’s Health Week.
+From the 13th to the 19th of June it’s Men’s Health Week.
 Every year it begins the Monday before Father’s Day and ends on Father’s Day itself.
 The main focus of the week is to:

 - Heighten the awareness of preventable health problems for men of all ages

 - Support men and boys to engage in healthier lifestyle choices and activities

 - Encourage the early detection and treatment of health difficulties in men

 What better way to do all the above than with the Men’s Shed?

 Men’s Sheds are dotted all around the country and are a great place to pursue practical interests at your own leisure.
 Gather with the local lads to practice skills and revisit hobbies such as:

 - Chat over a cuppa

 They offer the opportunity for men of all ages to work together, make new friends and of course, have some craic.
 Since COVID-19, many have had to face isolation and lack of contact with their communities, especially older men.
 These Shed’s not only provide a great chance to practice existing skills and learn new ones, but also to talk, laugh and support each other.

 What do you do in a Men’s Shed?